 Vanessa Lambert shares some little known facts about the famous bridges of Paris.
 Featured on France 24 in December 2015.

-Pars Muse Director Inge Laino tells the fascinating story of what happened to the Louvre’s art treasures during WWII.
-Featured on France 24 in October 2015.
+Paris Muse Director Inge Laino tells the fascinating story of what happened to the Louvre’s art treasures during WWII.
+Paris Muse guide featured on France 24 in October 2015.

 Fireworks and Flags: France and its Historic Bastille Day

 Paris Muse docent and historian Dr. Stephanie Nadalo shares the story and iconic imagery of the Fête Nationale, Bastille Day.
-Featured on France 24 in July 2015.
+Paris Muse guide featured on France 24 in July 2015.

 Inside Paris: The Secrets of Parisian ‘Passages’

 Architectural historian and Paris Muse docent Mary Johnson on the secret passages of Paris.
-Featured on France 24 in June 2015.
+Paris Muse guide featured on France 24 in June 2015.

 Paris Cityscape: From Wonderful Wallace Fountains to Art Nouveau Metros